schneiderkamplab/DeToNATION/benchmarks/t5/README.md

 ## T5 training
-Run the T5 example with FlexDeMo for text summarization.
+Run the T5 benchmarking with FlexDeMo for text summarization.

 ## Install the requirements
 ```